solita/solita.github.com/_posts/2024-01-11-playwright-for-the-rest-of-us.md

 ## Bridging the gap

 Once the host program was ready, all that was needed was to create a Smalltalk library that uses it.
-This library is named [pharo-Pows](https://github.com/tatut/pharo-Pows) and support [Pharo](https://pharo.org) Smalltalk.
+This library is named [pharo-Pows](https://github.com/tatut/pharo-Pows) and supports [Pharo](https://pharo.org) Smalltalk.

 The basic idea of the library is to model a Playwright connection that allows navigating to a URL